-- Standard Care Procedures. - Avoid direct sunlight.
-Prolonged exposure to direct sunlight will cause leather to fade.

-- Avoid extreme temperature variations.
-Do not place your leather upholstery close to heating or air-conditioning vents.
+- Avoid direct sunlight.
+Prolonged exposure to direct sunlight will cause leather to fade - Avoid extreme temperature variations.
+Do not place your leather upholstery close to heating or air conditioning vents.
 Extreme temperature variations can damage leather.
 Heat can age leather prematurely and may cause it to crack. - Avoid sharp objects.
 Buckles, keys, and toys can scratch or tear the surface of any leather. - Choose cleaning products carefully.
-Don't use soap, saddle soap, oil, all-purpose cleaner, or any unapproved solvents when cleaning. - Specialty Leather Maintenance: Corrected Leather. - Dust weekly.
+Most Ethan Allen leathers have a protective top coat.
+The use of any household substances will break down this protective top coat over time.
+Do not use wet wipes, household cleaners, soaps, solvents, water, alcohol, commercial leather cleaners, and other unapproved substances.

+- Dust weekly.
 Use a soft, clean, dry cloth. - Blot water-based spills with a soft, clean, slightly damp cloth.
 Do not rub.
 Let the stain dry and dissipate into the leather. - Blot oil-based spills with a soft, clean, dry cloth.
 Do not rub.
-Let the stain dry and dissipate into the leather. - Specialty Leather Maintenance: Natural and Artisan Leather.

-These soft and supple leathers have a slight nap and require special care. - Vacuum periodically.
-Use a soft brush attachment to revitalize nap. - Gently wipe away dust, crumbs, lint, etc. Use a soft, clean, dry cloth. - Keep specialty leathers dry.
-Do not apply water, soap, solvents, or any other liquids or chemical solutions. - Blot spills quickly.
+Let the stain dry and dissipate into the leather. - Vacuum periodically.
+Use a soft brush attachment to revitalize nap. - Gently wipe away dust, crumbs, lint, etc. Use a soft, clean, dry cloth. - Blot spills quickly.
 Use a soft, clean, dry cloth and let the area dry naturally.
 Do not rub.